Yuan-Meng/personal_website_2.0/content/posts/mle_interviews_2.0/index.md

 Most companies I interviewed with have a team match stage.
 Last year, it was pretty quick on my end: I was either matched within a day, or the hiring manager who I met during onsite extended a direct offer.
 This year, however, passing an onsite is still far from an offer: dozens of candidates who have cleared the interview need to talk to a handful of managers with openings.
 Your years of experience, project complexity, and interview performance are evaluated all over again.

-So think carefully before jumping ship.
-To prepare well to land a worthwhile offer in this market, you inevitably lose some productivity at work.
-Only interview when there's an undeniable upside.
-And once you start, commit to finishing within 2 months with full determination.
-Otherwise, it may be better to stay put and wait for the storm to pass.

 # Up the Ante on Interview Prep